EXCLUSIVE-Two buyout groups ready BMC Software final bids -sources

 Elliott Management, which owns a 9.6 percent stake in BMC, had signed a standstill agreement with BMC last summer that ended on April 6.
 The New York-based hedge fund now has the ability to bid for BMC or nominate directors to its board.

 KKR, TPG, Golden Gate, Bain, Thoma Bravo and Elliott declined to comment.
-BMC did not respond to requests for comment.
+BMC did not respond to requests for comments.

 (Reporting by Nadia Damouni; additional reporting by Soyoung Kim and Greg Roumeliotis; Editing by Gerald E. McCormick and Richard Chang)